conradakunga/Blog/_posts/2026-08-31-adding-items-to-the-end-of-a-collection-in-c-net.md

 ## Insert

-We can also use the [Insert](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.insert?view=net-10.0) method here, the twist being we need to specify **where exactly** to insert - the **tail** of the collection.
+We can also use the [Insert](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.insert?view=net-10.0) method here; the twist is that we need to specify **where exactly** to insert - the **tail** of the collection.

 We obtain this by retrieving the **number of items already in the list**.